DanielGabrys/numerical-methods/README.md

-# numerical-methods
+Colections of algoritms for numeric methods
-algoritms for diffrent numerical methods
+Pure fun